- 1. Edit Video+

 - 3. Consult your TV manufacturer's user manual or online support pages to update firmware

-After make sure the latest software updated with suitable connection in different ports, if the static or blurry video issue doesn’t solve, try following steps.
+After make sure the latest software updated with a suitable connection in different ports, if the static or blurry video issue doesn’t solve, try following steps.

 - 1. Press and hold the Menu and Up button on your Apple Remote for six seconds to change the Apple TV resolution, which will automatically cycle to the next resolution at approximately 20 second intervals